Discourse Practices

 Forests and Fields: A Collective Guide to Scaling Agroforestry

 Agroforestry is the intentional integration of agriculture and forestry into a productive system with economic, social, and ecological benefits.
-The multi-layered interactions between people, plants, animals, and fungi embedded in these practices enhance or preserve the fertility of the land and create hyper-local and regional reciprocities that support complex social systems.
-While the roots of agroforestry can be traced to tropical food production systems and Indigenous land stewardship practices worldwide, it has more recently emerged as a practice with significant potential to contribute to efforts to the adaptation of temperate food systems and mitigation of increasing environmental and climate-based risks.
+The multi-layered interactions between people, plants, animals, and fungi embedded in these practices enhance or preserve the fertility of the land, creating hyper-local and regional reciprocities that support complex social systems.
+While the roots of agroforestry can be traced to tropical food production systems and Indigenous land stewardship practices worldwide, it has more recently emerged as a practice with significant potential to contribute to efforts to adapt temperate food systems and mitigate increasing environmental and climate-based risks.

 This course will explore the potential for scaling agroforestry practices in the US by examining the relationships built through the cultivation of North American tree crops, from species-level interactions to regional distribution systems.
 Significant species and their immediate understory collaborators will be the starting point for unraveling and describing cultivation and stewardship, related ecological and social communities, craft, and other cultural practices.

 The medium of study will be the field guide.
 Traditionally a tool for interpreting nature and identifying organisms in their environment, the field guide is commonly a static, one-way means of field study and knowledge sharing.
 Might a field guide offer insights for collective study and action?
-How are field studies shaped and practiced?
-What forms might allow for ongoing input and collaborative knowledge contribution that informs potential futures?
+What forms might allow for ongoing input and collaborative knowledge contribution to inform potential futures?
 Students will respond to these questions and reimagine the field guide not only as a tool of interpretation but as an instrument of change, collaboration, and design.
-Drawings, fieldwork, and other crafts undertaken in the course will be informed by studying social and ecological relationships and exploring interactive, collective, and fluid means of knowledge sharing and organizing.

 The course will unfold in three parts: An exploration of the field guide as a form of knowledge collection and dissemination, research and field studies of tree crop species and their dynamic ecological and social communities, and speculation into the potential for these communities to thrive in a climate-impacted future.
+Research in the class will be supported by experiences in the field including on-site workshops in tree care at the Arnold Arboretum and Charbrook Nursery and a weekend-long trip exploring riparian agroforestry and regional food system security in the Hudson Valley.
 The outcome will be a field guide to action, at once a collection and a vision for the potential future of collectivity.

 Drawing Space / Marking Sensation

 Designers often draw space digitally, and virtual reality creates vivid illusions of spatial experience.
-In an age of AI, this course uses freehand drawing to reconnect with the direct, here-and-now, bodily sensations that structure and inform these digital “spaces.”
-We’ll strive for wordless experiences of space — architectural historian and theorist Zeynep Çelik Alexander calls this “kinaesthetic knowing” and notes that it has long been an undercurrent in design education and practice.
-Visually articulating such spatial sensations can enrich any mode of creativity.
+In an age of AI, this course uses freehand drawing to reconnect with the direct, here-and-now, bodily sensations that structure and inform not only these digital “spaces,” but also the actual environments produced by architects, landscape designers, and urban planners.
+Architectural historian and theorist Zeynep Çelik Alexander calls these wordless experiences of space “kinaesthetic knowing” and notes that they are a strong undercurrent in design practice and education.
+Visually articulating physical space-sensations can enrich any mode of creativity.

 The course is intended as a creative drawing laboratory for designers, an expressive and playful supplement to computer-based labor.